Skip to main content

 Use AIDR MCP collector in log-only mode

-When you select No Policy, Log Only as the input policy for your collector, detections do not occur and no blocking or content transformation is applied, but AIDR still logs activity for visibility and analysis.
+When you select No Policy, Log Only as the collector policy, AIDR skips detections, blocking, and content transformation.
+AIDR still logs activity for visibility and analysis.

-No Policy, Log Onlyon the collector's Config page in the AIDR console. -
+1. Set Policy to No Policy, Log Only on the collector's Config page in the AIDR console.

 {